System Information Decomposition: System Information Decomposition

 Based on the Theorem \ref{Theorem:Symmetry of Redundant Information} \ref{Theorem:Symmetry of Unique Information} \ref{Theorem:Symmetry of Synergistic Information} (the symmetry of information atoms), the SID framework can be merged into the formal version in Figure \ref{fig:Venn_2.0}.
 In the formal version of SID, the concept of target variable is canceled, and all variables are equally decomposed according to their relationship with other variables.
 Specifically, redundant information and unique information are merged. redundant information (atoms) in any group of variables and unique information (atoms) between any two variables appear only shown one time in the Venn diagram, while synergistic information (atoms) appear in each participating variable with the same value, and each variable contains one external information (atom).
 So far, we can give the formal definition of SID:

-\begin{definition} [System Information Decomposition Framework] SID is a system decomposition framework based on information entropy, that can divide the whole information entropy of a multivariate system into non-overlapping information atoms according to the relationship among variables.
+\begin{definition} [System Information Decomposition Framework] SID is a conceptual system decomposition framework based on information entropy, that can divide the whole information entropy of a multivariate system into non-overlapping information atoms according to the relationship among variables.
 In this framework, redundant information represents the common or overlapping information of all the variables; unique information represents information that is only owned by two variables but not by others; and synergistic information represents the information that can be known from any variable only when the other variables are observed simultaneously. \end{definition}

 In the SID framework, the Venn diagram unifies the Shannon's framework\ref{sec:Information Theory Framework} and PID framework \ref{sec:Partial Information Decomposition Framework}.
-Considering that Venn diagrams cannot present the systems with more than three variables on a two-dimensional plane, we only present the simple case of three-variable system ($\{X_1, X_2, X_3\}$) in this paper.
-For the presentation of SID in systems with more than three variables, we will analyze it in the discussion section.
+For a intuitive presentation, we only give the Venn diagram of three-variable system ($\{X_1, X_2, X_3\}$) in this paper.
+Since Venn diagrams become difficult to understand as the number of variables increases, for the visualization of general systems' SID, we will explore other visualization tools for SID in the Discussion.